mickaeltorres/mbx/README.md

 # Compiling

-Might need to add -lbsd to LDFLAGS to compile on linux, not tested.
+Should compile directly on *BSD.
+Needs ncurses (and -dev) and libbsd on Linux.